-On each equilibrium curve in Fig. 23, the occurrence of pull-in instability is marked by a cross at which both the equilibrium equation (350) and the instability condition (353) are satisfied.
+On each equilibrium curve in Fig. 23, the occurrence of pull-in instability is marked by a cross at which both the equilibrium Eq.
+(380) and the instability condition (383) are satisfied.
 Through the peak is determined by the solution of both Eqs.
-(350) and (353), it can be understood from the conventional extremization problem of a scalar function with a scalar variable.
+(380) and (383), it can be understood from the conventional extremization problem of a scalar function with a scalar variable.

 Again, Eqs.
-(350) and (353) together define the threshold (either the critical electric field \tilde{E}0^c or the critical dead load) of pull-in instability.
-For example, for a given dead load S_R , the solution of the equilibrium equation (350) and the instability condition (353) is λ_Z and \tilde{E}0^c .
+(380) and (383) together define the threshold (either the critical electric field \tilde{E}0^c or the critical dead load) of pull-in instability.
+For example, for a given dead load S_R , the solution of the equilibrium Eq.
+(380) and the instability condition (383) is λ_Z and \tilde{E}0^c .
 For any electric field with a magnitude smaller than \tilde{E}0^c , there is no pull-in instability.